jcoenraadts/hid-sharp/README.md

 ## Example

-'''C#
  //Get the details of all connected USB HID devices HIDDevice.interfaceDetails[] devices = HIDDevice.getConnectedDevices();

  //Select a device from the available devices string devicePath = devices[selectedDeviceIndex].devicePath;

  //create a handle to the device by calling the constructor HIDDevice device = new HIDDevice(devicePath, false);

  //Write a byte array to the device byte[] writeData = { 0x00, 0x01, 0x02, 0x03, 0x04 };
  device.write(writeData);    //Its that easy!!

  //Read a byte array from the device byte[] readData = device.read();    //again, that easy!

  //close the device to release all handles etc device.close();
-'''